acidanthera/WhateverGreen/Manual/FAQ.IntelHD.en.md

 ## Intel HD Graphics 2000/3000 ([Sandy Bridge](https://en.wikipedia.org/wiki/Sandy_Bridge) processors)

 > Supported from Mac OS X 10.7.x to macOS 10.13.6.
 The instructions are for OS X 10.7.x - macOS 10.13.6 (Not tested 10.7).
 On newer operating systems these are not supported.
-[But if you really want to - read this.](https://applelife.ru/posts/744431) Metal support is absent.
+[But if you really want to - use OCLP.](https://github.com/dortania/OpenCore-Legacy-Patcher/) Metal support is absent.

 ***SNB Framebuffer List:***